elaineo/buildabuddy/NARRATIVE.md

 Some people prefer lengthy details and others want to get to the point.

 Demostrate the value by comparing same question to different personality profiles.

+#Demonstrate settings for a neurotic bot

+A: "I have back pain.
+What should I do?"

+# neurotic bot
+B: Suck your stomach up and in, and wrap your buttocks toward the back, Pilates-style.
+Turn sideways.
+Lean back against a wall.